Babatunde13/habit_tracker/README.md

    - **Sets up the PostgreSQL database**.
    - **Runs the application**.
    - **Creates dummy data** in the database.
-   - **Runs the scheduler** to automatically track missed tasks and update habit streaks.
+   - **Runs the scheduler** to automatically create tasks at the beginning of habits next period.

 3. **Access the Application**: